 As with any journey, you’re more likely to reach your goals if you are equipped for the challenges along the way.

-Investing in your future through a graduate degree is one way to strengthen and practice your leadership skills.
-Hybrid degrees like the Master of Engineering Leadership or Master of Health Leadership and Policy offer unique opportunities for professionals who are ready to advance to the next stage of their career.
+Investing in your future through a graduate degree is one way to strengthen and practice your leadership skills. interdisciplinary degrees like the Master of Engineering Leadership or Master of Health Leadership and Policy offer unique opportunities for professionals who are ready to advance to the next stage of their career.

 Depending on the program, between 30 and 50 per cent of the curriculum focuses explicitly on business and leadership.
-All MEL and MHLP students take three core business classes taught through UBC Sauder’s Robert H. Lee Graduate School (organizational leadership, business acumen for technical leaders and leadership & sustainability) as well as an additional 1.5-credit course of their choosing.
+All MEL and MHLP students take three core business classes taught through UBC Sauder’s Robert H. Lee Graduate School (organizational leadership, business acumen for technical leaders and leadership & sustainability) as well as an additional 1.5-credit elective course of their choosing.
 Individual programs may require students to complete other business and leadership classes, such as project management & leadership and analytics & interpretation for applied sciences.

 Thinking explicitly about leadership styles and structures